Visit Malton Sewer

-Here is the Yorkshire Water sewage spill data for Malton, Norton and Old Malton in 2019, 2020, 2021, 2022, 2023.
-2024 data available in March 2025.
-The figures are taken from the Environment Agency EDM (Event Duration Monitoring) records and The Rivers Trust Sewage Map.
-Spill data is submitted by Yorkshire Water and confirms that the Yorkshire Water sewerage system for the towns of Malton and Norton is not fit for purpose.
+Here is the Yorkshire Water sewage spill data for Malton, Norton and Old Malton in 2019, 2020, 2021, 2022, 2023 and 2024.
+The figures are taken from the Environment Agency EDM (Event Duration Monitoring) records and Yorkshire Water EDM data (it’s the same).
+Spill data submitted by Yorkshire Water confirms that the Yorkshire Water sewerage system for Malton and Norton is not fit for purpose.

 The EDM records show the number and duration of sewage spills into the river Derwent SSSI which amounts to thousands of hours each year due to the lack of capacity in the sewerage system to accomodate the volume of sewage produced by the towns.

 WARNING: Malton and Norton and Old Malton (and River Derwent SSSI) are facing an environmetnal disaster: If the Barrett Taylor Wimpey planning application for 645 houses on land adjoining Norton Lodge, Norton, and the Fitzwilliam Trust Corporation application for 200 houses in Malton are approved, the sewage will be discharged into the river.
-The Malton sewerage system (and sewage treatment works) does not have the capacity to treat the additional volume of sewage.
+As stated above, the Malton sewerage system (and sewage treatment works) does not have the capacity to treat the additional volume of sewage.

 Yorkshire Water has written to the Local Planning Authority, North Yorkshire Council (letter dated 16 January 2025) requesting the following condition be attached to any planning permission granted, that… [ Read the full letter here ]